tk421bsod/maximilian/HOSTING.md

 # additional command line arguments

-To enable special debugging commands through an extension called `jishaku` (https://github.com/Gorialis/jishaku), run `main.py` with `--enablejsk`.
+To enable special debugging commands through a module called `jishaku` (https://github.com/Gorialis/jishaku), run `main.py` with `--enablejsk`.
 While Jishaku is an invaluable tool for debugging and development, it can be very dangerous.
 If your Discord account is compromised, an attacker can have almost complete access to your computer through Jishaku.
 The first time you run Maximilian with Jishaku enabled and a logging level at or below `-w`, startup will be temporarily paused and you'll see a warning with this same information.
 Want to see the warning again later?
 Remove the `jsk_used` line from `config`.